Orijhins/SwiftUI-/README.md

 ## How to use SwiftUI++ ?

-To use this Package, simply add it with the Swift Package Manager with the Address https://github.com/Orijhins/SwuiftUI++ on the Master Branch.
+To use this Package, simply add it with the Swift Package Manager with the Address https://github.com/Orijhins/SwuiftUI- on the Main Branch.
 Once it's added, you can import it as SwiftUIPlus and use it.

 ## Contribute to SwiftUI++